rdwatters/hugo-starter/assets/README.md

     ```
 * Alternative scripts are added just before your closing `</body>` tag and *after* `main.min.js`.

-> *A NOTE ON JQUERY:** jQuery is *not* included in the modules folder since the file size slows down uglification and ES6 transpilation.
-If you want to add jQuery to your site, set `IncludeJQ = true` in your `config.toml` file.
+> **A NOTE ON JQUERY:** jQuery is *not* included in the modules folder since the file size slows down uglification and ES6 transpilation.
+If you want to add jQuery to your site, set `IncludeJQ = true` in `config.toml`.

 ### CSS/SASS (`sass/`)